 - Disney Springs

-If the Skyliner goes down or during inclement weather, bus transportation will be provided from Disney’s Riviera to Hollywood Studios and Epcot.
+If the Skyliner is not operating, bus transportation from Disney’s Riviera to Hollywood Studios and Epcot will be provided.

 Disney’s Riviera Resort Review Final Thoughts

 Overall, we enjoyed our stay at Disney’s Riviera Resort.
 We have returned many times since our first stay and consider this resort among our favorites.
 This is the perfect option if you like that “hotel” look and feel!